Creating a Git repository for Provar Projects

-Follow the steps below to create a Repository for your Provar Project.
+Follow the steps below to create a Repository for your Automation Project.
 These steps give instructions using Git Desktop, but the same steps could be recreated using Git.

 Note: this page assumes you have Git or Git Desktop already installed on your machine.
 Please ensure this is completed prior to following these steps.
-If you are new to Git, refer to Salesforce’s Git and Github Basics Trailhead module for help with installing Git and performing common activities.
+If you are new to Git, refer to Salesforce’s Git and Github Basics Trailhead module for help installing Git and performing everyday activities.

 Step 1: Launch Github Desktop and click on the + icon.